Is recycled paper more environmentally friendly?

 When used paper is substituted for virgin pulp, it reduces demand.
 Recycling helps to reduce the amount of land that needs to be used for tree farms and may preserve native forests.
 However, a tree in a native forest is not the same as a tree on a tree farm.
 A natural forest differs from a tree farm in biodiversity and habitat.
 In ecologically sensitive areas where pressure to convert natural forests to tree farms exists, recycling can help decrease the demand that causes that type of pressure.

-Marina is currently running a Kickstarter campaign to fund production of her Designing for Print book.
+Marina ran a successful Kickstarter campaign to fund production of her Designing for Print book (available for pre-order).
 She’s clearly an expert in her field, with the book covering topics such as inks, specialty coatings, finishing techniques, paper choices, colour models, choosing a printer, job schedules, fold considerations, press checks, and a lot more.
-Best of luck with it, Marina.
+Best of luck with it, Marina, and thanks for the review copy.